alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 There is a ban on most food exports to Russia, ask the Centre for International Trade for details.

 s1.
 Contact the [Centre for International Trade Carlisle](/government/organisations/animal-and-plant-health-agency/about/access-and-opening#centre-for-international-trade-carlisle). s2.
-Tell them what you're exporting and the destination country, and who your official veterinarian is.
-You can find one by asking at your local vet, or email [ovteam@apha.gsi.gov.uk](ovteam@apha.gsi.gov.uk). s3.
+Tell them what you're exporting and the destination country.
+You'll either be asked who your official veterinarian is or for the name of the local authority officer who looks after for food law enforcement at your premises.
+Email [ovteam@apha.gsi.gov.uk](ovteam@apha.gsi.gov.uk) if you can't find a vet . s3.
 You'll be given the application form for the EHC you need.
 Fill it in and return it to the address on the form. s4.
-Your EHC will be sent to your official veterinarian within 7 working days. s4.
+Your EHC will be sent to your official veterinarian or local authority officer within 7 working days. s4.
 Check your EHC’s guidance notes to find out if you need your EHC signed by your official veterinarian or an inspector from your [local authority](/local-council). s5.
-Your official veterinarian will be asked to check that your animals meet the requirements of the country you’re sending them to.
+Your official veterinarian or local authority officer will be asked to check that your animals meet the requirements of the country you’re sending them to.

 ##Vegetables, fruit and other plants used as food
 {:#plants}